Askarbek-orakov/ASAR/docs/index.md

 g.
 Biome file can be downloaded only from MG-RAST API/command line tools (see below)

 h.
-Download metadata file by entering a project and pressing file icon as shown below and rename the file as “jobs.tsv”.
+Download metadata file by entering a project and pressing file icon as shown below and rename the file as “jobs.tsv” or it can be created by user.

 1.Press icon shown below.
 ![](https://github.com/Askarbek-orakov/ASAR/blob/master/docs/media/image018.gif)